Christmas in Barcelona by JetSettingFools.com

 One of the Best Views of Barcelona, Spain

-Before you set off to Barcelona, we have a few more travel tips.
-We are covering important details – from Barcelona Christmas weather to how to get there and where to stay.
+Before you set off, we have some helpful travel advice for Spain.
+We are covering important details – from packing to how to get there and where to stay.

 Planning a Christmas Barcelona Trip